Elizabeth A. Billman, age 76, Logansport, passed away at 6:35 p.m. on Saturday, February 8, 2020, at her residence.

 Family and friends may leave a memory or message of condolence by visiting the online obituary at www.kroegerfuneralhome.com.

-To send flowers to Elizabeth A. (Lowe) Billman's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Elizabeth A. (Lowe) Billman, please visit our floral store.